ManimCommunity/manim/docs/source/guides/deep_dive.rst

 the background of the scene).
 All of the hard work then happens when the renderer updates its current frame via a call to :meth:`.CairoRenderer.update_frame`:

-First, the renderer prepares its own Cairo raster target.
-If a reusable ``static_image`` is available, the renderer copies it into that target; otherwise it resets the target from the semantic background settings of :class:`.Camera`.
+First, the renderer prepares its Cairo image buffer.
+If a reusable ``static_image`` is available, the renderer copies it into that buffer; otherwise it resets the buffer using the camera's background color or image.
+Background images are resized to match the buffer's dimensions.
-Background images whose dimensions differ from the target are resized to the target dimensions.
-The camera itself does not own pixels or a Cairo context; its constructor accepts semantic view settings rather than pixel dimensions or frame-rate options.

-Things get a bit technical here, and at some point it is more efficient to delve into the implementation -- but the renderer-owned drawing process can be summarized as
+Things get a bit technical here, and at some point it is more efficient to delve into the implementation -- but the drawing process can be summarized as follows:
-follows:

-- The camera supplies a flat, ordered list of visible mobjects and applies pure view/projection and shading transformations.
-Its animatable ``frame`` describes the logical region being viewed.
+- The camera supplies a flat, ordered list of visible mobjects and applies view/projection and shading transformations.
+Its animatable ``frame`` describes the region being viewed.
 - Private Cairo renderer helpers process consecutive batches of vectorized, point cloud, and image mobjects without changing their draw order.
 - Vectorized mobjects are converted to Cairo paths and drawn with their background stroke, fill, and foreground stroke.
 Point clouds and image mobjects are converted to target pixel coordinates and composited by renderer helpers.
-- A :class:`.MultiCamera` describes nested camera-backed views.
-Their :class:`.ImageMobjectFromCamera` display mobjects contain geometry and sampling settings but no placeholder or live pixels.
-The renderer creates secondary targets lazily, excludes each view's own display from its source camera, and composites the result into the primary target.
+- With a :class:`.MultiCamera`, the renderer draws each secondary camera's view into a separate image buffer, excluding that camera's own display mobject.
+It then draws the resulting image in the corresponding :class:`.ImageMobjectFromCamera` in the primary view.

-After all batches have been processed, :class:`.CairoRenderer` owns the image representation of the Scene.
-It passes a fresh top-left-origin, C-contiguous ``uint8`` RGBA array to its :class:`.SceneFileWriter`.
+After all batches have been processed, :meth:`.CairoRenderer.get_frame` copies the rendered image into a top-left-origin, C-contiguous ``uint8`` RGBA array.
+The renderer passes this array to :class:`.SceneFileWriter`.
 This concludes one iteration of the render loop, and once the time progression has been processed completely, a final bit of cleanup is performed before the :meth:`.Scene.play_internal` call is completed.